sudowing/service-engine/README2.md

 ## Complex Resources (subqueries)

-blah blah blah
+Subqueries & Aggregate functions in SQL are fully supported in this framework.
+The configuration of these features are a little clunky, but once setup they support the same common interfaces as all other resources (full validation, middleware support, REST query standards, OpenAPI generation, GraphqL support, etc).

-Supported -- al beit a little clunky.
+.
 I'll buy a beer for the person who comes up with something more elegant.

 example:
 ```js